 If you lean less towards acting, and more towards narrating, you may be more comfortable with non-fiction.
-Either way, though, you have to have stamina.
+Either way, though, one thing you have to have is stamina.
 Not just with your voice, but with staying connected to the script.
-Can you endure recording for five or six hours in one session?
+Can you endure recording for five or six hours in one session, all while being focused and engaged with the script?
 Yes?
 Then, read on…

 Audiobook Narrating – Next Steps